asaito333/Email_Marketing_Strategy/README.md

 ### 2. How to affect on opting-out decision?

-I focused on optimizing number of emails by marketing type for each cardmember type to minimize the opting out decision.
+I focused on optimizing the number of emails by card type to minimize the probability of opting out decision.

 ```SAS
 proc logistic data =arec559.contact_con_charge DESCENDING;